-IFS analysis data was used to initialize and force the model at the lateral boundaries.
+IFS analysis data were used to initialize and force the model at the lateral boundaries.
 Within the model domain COSMO runs freely, creating its own dynamics.
 This is not the best possible setup.
 Constant data assimilation from observations like it is done for operational analysis (e.g. nudging), or a reinitialization of meteorology after one or two days could further improve meteorology.
-However, we found no significant loss in accuracy of the simulation over the whole integration period when compared against several SYNOP stations, suggesting that the lateral forcing provides a sufficiently strong constraint for the meteorology within the model domain.
+However, using simple comparison with SYNOP data we found no significant loss in accuracy of the simulation over the whole integration period when compared against several SYNOP stations, suggesting that the lateral forcing provides a sufficiently strong constraint for the meteorology within the model domain.
 Some of the underestimated (diurnal) variability found would likely be improved at increased resolution.

-The modest deficiencies found such as an underestimated diurnal variability are well known to NWP modellers and represent problems such models are currently faced with in general.
+The modest deficiencies found such as an underestimated diurnal variability are well known to NWP modellers and represent problems such models are currently faced with in general (e.g. Schlünzen and Katzfey, 2003; Heinemann and Kerschgens, 2005).
 Mean wind speeds simulated by the model, for example, are below 5% biases at nearly all stations in all periods (Table 2), and temperatures show essentially no bias.
 Overall, meteorology is well represented and these findings set the basis for a successful air quality simulation.
 They also highlight one of the key benefits of this modeling system: its direct coupling to an operational weather prediction model.